 Clay figures from Metepec

-In Metepec, a county in the Toluca Valley in Estado de Mexico, pottery making is a tradition since pre-Colonial times.
-They specialized in clay toys, sunfaces, candle holders religious figures and green tableware until 1940 when Modesta Fernández Mata began making the Tree of Life.
+In Metepec, a town in the Toluca Valley, pottery making is a tradition since pre-Colonial times.
+They specialized in, sun faces, and green tableware until 1940 when Modesta Fernández Mata began making the Tree of Life.

-Today Metepec is internationally known for these sculptures and Modesta's descendants, the Soteno family, have been multiply awarded for their incredibly detailed sculptures.
+Today Metepec is internationally known for these sculptures and Modesta's descendants, the Soteno family, have been repeatedly awarded for their incredibly detailed creations.

 Tonala's Burnished Clay

-pieces are not glazed but rubbed with a stone until their surface is so smooth and shiny it looks as if they were glazed.
+The Barro Bruñido pieces are rubbed with a rock until their surface is so polished it looks as if they were glazed.